NixOS/nix-pills/pills/07-working-derivation.md

 We also won't use `/usr/bin/env`, because then we lose the cool stateless property of Nix.
 Not to mention that `PATH` gets cleared when building, so it wouldn't find `bash` anyway.

-In summary, we want the builder to be bash, and give it `builder.sh` as an argument.
-Turns out the `derivation` function accepts an optional `args` attribute which is used to pass arguments to the builder executable.
+In summary, we want the builder to be `bash`, and give it `builder.sh` as an argument.
+Turns out the "derivation" function accepts an optional `args` attribute which is used to pass arguments to the builder executable.

 First of all, let's write our `builder.sh` in the current directory: